A Guide to Celebrating Christmas in Cape May

 Clockwise from left: A festive gathering at the Exit Zero Filling Station; Le Petite Mansard is a private residence on the holiday tour; a fig sidecar at the Virginia Hotel’s Ebbitt Room; a toast at Blue Pig Tavern; a duo of wreaths bedeck the doors of a Victorian home; Reese, age 4, is all smiles on a colorful carousel; a frosty peppermint milkshake at Exit Zero Filling Station; see the sights from a horse-drawn carriage.
 Photos by Jessica Orlowicz

 Cape May has been making spirits bright for more than a century.
-The charming seaside town, full of Victorian architectural treasures, is decked out for the holidays starting in mid-November.
+The charming seaside town, full of Victorian architectural treasures, gets decked out for the holidays starting in mid-November.
 It’s a place where bah, humbug just doesn’t cut it.
 With twinkling gaslights, trolley rides, candlelight house tours, delicious dining and an actual Winter Wonderland, even the grouchiest of grinches can’t help but get in the holiday spirit.
 There’s something for everyone on your list, from ages 1 to 92.

 Congress Hall